SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: SCOUT Sensor Design and Configuration

 \subsection{Closed-Loop Gas Recirculation System}

-The maintenance of anaerobic conditions during continuous gas sampling represents the most significant technical innovation of the SCOUT system.
+The maintenance of anaerobic conditions during continuous gas sampling represents the primary technical innovation of the SCOUT system.
 Traditional sampling approaches either require continuous venting of rumen gases to the atmosphere, leading to oxygen backflow, or employ single-pass sampling, which restricts sufficient gas exchange for representative measurements.
 Our SCOUT system addresses this challenge through a fully closed-loop recirculation mechanism that continuously circulates rumen gases through the sensor chamber while maintaining strict isolation from atmospheric oxygen.

-The recirculation system employs a low-power axial fan (40×40×10 mm) operating at reduced voltage to generate a controlled pressure differential of approximately 0.25 mbar across the gas circuit.
-This pressure differential is sufficient to overcome flow resistance through the tubing and sensor chamber while remaining well below levels that could disrupt normal rumen pressure dynamics.
+The recirculation system employs a low-power radial fan (40×40×10 mm) operating at reduced voltage to generate a controlled pressure differential of approximately 0.25 mbar across the gas circuit.
+This pressure differential overcomes flow resistance through the tubing and sensor chamber while remaining below levels that could disrupt normal rumen pressure dynamics.
 Natural rumen contractions also contribute beneficially to gas circulation, generating periodic pressure pulses that enhance mixing and ensure representative sampling across the rumen headspace.
 Gas flow rates typically range from $0.5-1.2 L/min$ depending on rumen pressure conditions and fan speed settings.

 The gas circulation pathway consists of three distinct chambers, each optimized for specific functional requirements.
-Chamber 1 serves as the primary water trap and pressure buffer, with a volume of $43{,}197 mm^3$ and internal geometry designed to promote liquid separation through gravitational settling.
-Chamber 2 functions as a negative-pressure plenum with a volume of $25{,}725 mm^3$, providing surge capacity to smooth pressure fluctuations from rumen contractions.
-Chamber 3 represents the primary sensor chamber with a volume of $209{,}405 mm^3$, designed to provide adequate residence time for optical measurements while minimizing dead volume effects.
+Chamber 1 serves as the primary water trap and pressure buffer, with a volume of $43$ mL and internal geometry designed to promote liquid separation through gravitational settling.
+Chamber 2 functions as a negative-pressure plenum with a volume of $25$ mL, providing surge capacity to smooth pressure fluctuations from rumen contractions.
+Chamber 3 represents the primary sensor chamber with a volume of $209$ mL, designed to provide adequate residence time for optical measurements while minimizing dead volume effects.
 Figure~\ref{fig:scout_design}D annotates the three chambers (1 – water trap, 2 – plenum, 3 – sensor chamber) and the bidirectional flow paths that realise this closed loop.